Let’s work together to create more accessible museum design.

 Museums and tourist sites serve as gateways into new cultures and experiences.
-My Fulbright research project examines how museums (in China & USA) implement successful multilinugal exhibitions.
-Through my collaboration with the Visual Communications Department at Tsinghua University, I am eager to study contemporary Chinese design practices and consider how Western designers can serve more diverse audiences by providing multilingual exhibits, signage, and resources.
+My Fulbright research project examines how museums (in Taiwan & USA) implement successful multilinugal exhibitions.
+Through my collaboration with the Graduate Institute of Museum Studies at Fu Jen Catholic University, I am eager to study bilingual design practices and consider how American designers can serve more diverse audiences by providing multilingual exhibits, signage, and resources.

-I plan to travel to China for 9 months starting in March 2021.
+I plan to travel to Taiwan for 10 months starting in March 2021.

-PLEASE NOTE: My research plans were submitted to the Fulbright Commission in Fall 2019, when opinions on both China and the public museums were very different.
+PLEASE NOTE: My research plans were submitted to the Fulbright Commission in Fall 2019, when the situation in East Asia and ability to visit public museums were very different.
 My project is subject to continual adaptation in response to the effects of COVID-19 on museums and travel.

 About Colleen / 蘭心 ：

 I recently graduated from Virginia Commonwealth University’s graphic design BFA program, summa cum laude.
 At VCU I realized my interest in experience and exhibition design, and found a special interest in museum studies through my work at the ICA in Richmond.
 I joined the Richmond Chapter of the Society for Experiential Graphic Design in 2018.

 I am conversational in Mandarin Chinese and can read and write at an HSK 3 level.
 I’ve been learning Chinese diligently since high school but since my last two years of college were taken over by projects and internships, improving my language level is a main goal for my Fulbright project in China.

 Contact me by email: firstname.lastname@example.org